wenlxie/wenlxie.github.io/_posts/2024-12-31-Request-delay-200ms-becauseof-MTU-setting-in-IPVS-Loadbalancer-with-IPIP-forwarding-method.md

         time exceeded: 3536
 ```

-The destination unreachable: 6940 in ICMP input histogram is for the statistics when receiving the ICMP type: 3 (ICMP_DEST_UNREACH) and code: 4 (ICMP_FRAG_NEEDED), basically for the case like request A.
-The destination unreachable: 65 in ICMP output histogram is for the statistics when sending  the ICMP type: 3 (ICMP_DEST_UNREACH) and code: 4 (ICMP_FRAG_NEEDED), basically for the case like request A.
+The "destination unreachable: 6940" in the ICMP input histogram represents the statistics for receiving ICMP type 3 (ICMP_DEST_UNREACH) and code 4 (ICMP_FRAG_NEEDED), typically for cases like request A. The "destination unreachable: 65" in the ICMP output histogram represents the statistics for sending ICMP type 3 (ICMP_DEST_UNREACH) and code 4 (ICMP_FRAG_NEEDED), also typically for cases like request B.